marti-mcfly/nn-verification-assessment/README.md

 - the performance data collected for this study;
 - the scripts we used to perform the data analysis;
 - an overview of the used software;
-- the neural network files we employed to verifiers to.
+- the neural network files to which we applied verifiers.

 # Data

 Contains all collected performance data.
-The ```cpu``` sub-folder contains the individual ```.csv``` files separating between MNIST and CIFAR as well as network category, and contains performance data for all considered verifiers, epsilons, networks in the given category and test images.
-The data file further contains the total running time and whether the verification problem instance was found to be sat/unsat or unsolved.
+The ```cpu``` sub-folder contains the individual ```.csv``` files, separated between MNIST and CIFAR as well as network category, and contains performance data for all considered verifiers, epsilons, networks in the given category and test images.
+The data file further contains the total running time and an indication whether the verification problem instance was found to be sat/unsat or unsolved.
 The ```gpu``` folder is structured similarly.

 # Scripts

-In ```scripts```, you can find ```tables_and_figures.py``` - this script can be used to reproduce all result related figures and tables as seen in the paper and appendix.
+In ```scripts```, you can find ```tables_and_figures.py``` - this script can be used to reproduce the figures and tables showing results from our experiments in the paper and appendix.

 ## Input